ICAERUS-EU/.github/profile/README.md

 ```

 You can also check out [`uavgeo`](https://github.com/icaerus-eu/uavgeo) for an example `python` project folder/file structure that is published and available through `pip`.
 Or [`p2p-ros`](https://github.com/jurriandoornbos/p2p_ros) for a ROS related project.

-### WP6 Platform
-To help out findability, and usability in the ICAERUS platform (WP6), the repo's should include a `platform.json`, following the template included in [Icaerus_Template](https://github.com/ICAERUS-EU/icaerus-repo-template/blob/main/platform.json).
-Then fill in the required information of your model to the file in your repo.
-This information will be used to upload the [ICAERUS platform](https://icaerus.eu/icaerus-platform/).

 ## Managing your repository